 - In each round, the scores will be compared between all of the eliminated competitors.
 The competitors' scores will be sorted from the highest to lowest scores.
 Competitors with higher score will be grouped, followed by the next highest score until all competitors are classified.
-Competitors within each group will then be ranked according to their seeding in the competition, and all will be ranked above those from the same round who did not receive a score. - Competitors who DNF will be ranked according to their seeding (see 4310.1) or Qualification (see 4310.2) rank, below all competitors from the same round who received a score and above all those who DNS in the same round. - Competitors who DNS in any round except the first round of Dual Moguls with Seeded Groups (see 4312.4) will be ranked according to their seeding (see 4310.1) or Qualification (see 4310.2) rank, after all other classified competitors in the same round. - Competitors who DNS in the first round of Dual Moguls with Seeded Groups (see 4310.1) will not be classified and will have no rank in the competition.
-They shall be listed on the Results above any who are DSQ. - In the case where both competitors are DNF in the same round, the first who DNFs is ranked lower.
+Competitors within each group will then be ranked according to their seeding in the competition, and all will be ranked above those from the same round who did not receive a score. - Competitors who DNF will be ranked according to their seeding (see 4310.1) or Qualification (see 4310.2) rank, below all competitors from the same round who received a score and above all those who DNS in the same round. - Competitors who DNS in any round except the first round of Dual Moguls with Seeded Groups (see 4312.4) will be ranked according to their seeding (see 4310.1) or Qualification (see 4310.2) rank, after all other classified competitors in the same round. - Competitors who DNS in their first round of Dual Moguls with Seeded Groups (see 4310.1) or who DNS in all rounds of Single format Qualifications (see 4012.2)will not be classified and will have no rank in the competition.
+They shall be listed on the Results above any who are DSQ.

+In the case where both competitors are DNF in the same round, the first who DNFs is ranked lower.